 Now that you’ve resolved your customer’s issue with reactive customer service, demonstrate your proactive service chops by following up with the customer.

-Following up gives you the opportunity to not only ensure that the previous issue was fully resolved but to forward resolve any other potential issues.
-More importantly, it replaces the last experience, where an issue had to be resolved, with an experience that is completely positive.
+Following up allows you to not only ensure that the previous issue was fully resolved but also to forward and resolve any other potential issues.
+More importantly, it replaces the last experience, where an issue had to be resolved, with a completely positive experience.

 6. Making Customers Jump Through Hoops for Returns